- Conductive—hearing loss caused by the inability of the sound to reach the inner ear

 - Disinterest in musical toys

-- Lack of verbalization, such as babbling, cooing, making sounds
+- Lack of verbalization, such as babbling, cooing, and making sounds

 - 8 to 12 months: lack of recognition of child’s own name